statnet/Workshops----OBSOLETE/README.md

 # Workshops
 Source materials for Statnet Workshops

-Please see our [wiki](https://github.com/statnet/Workshops/wiki) for our online training meterials and software installation instructions.
+Please see our [wiki](https://github.com/statnet/Workshops/wiki) for our online training materials and software installation instructions.

 Notes for end users: